Awguhst/measure-theory-notes/README.md

 # Measure Theory Notes

-These are my personal self-study notes on measure theory, primarily based on **Integration, Measure, and Martingales by Michael J. Steele**.
+These are my personal self-study notes on measure theory, primarily based on "**Integration, Measure, and Martingales by Michael J. Steele**".

 ## Topics Covered